Skip to content

 ASC - Adult Social Care

-Care and support for adults who need extra help to manage their lives and be independent - including older people, people with a disability or long-term illness, people with mental health problems, and carers.
-Adult social care includes assessment of your needs, provision of services or allocation of funds to enable you to purchase your own care and support.
-It includes residential care, home care, personal assistants, day services, the provision of aids and adaptations and personal budgets.
+Care and support for people over 18 who need extra help to manage their lives and be independent.
+This includes older people, people with a disability or long-term illness, and people with mental health problems.
+It also includes carers.
+Adult social care includes:

 Advocacy

-Help to enable you to get the care and support you need that is independent of your local council.
+Help to enable you to get the care and support you need, that is independent of your local council.
 An advocate can help you express your needs and wishes and weigh up and take decisions about the options available to you.
-They can help you find services, make sure correct procedures are followed and challenge decisions made by councils or other organisations.
-The advocate is there to represent your interests, which they can do by supporting you to speak, or by speaking on your behalf.
+They can help you find services, make sure correct procedures are followed.
+They can also help you challenge decisions made by councils or other organisations.
+If necessary, the advocate is there to represent your interests, which they can do by supporting you to speak, or by speaking on your behalf.
 They do not speak for the council or any other organisation.
 If you wish to speak up for yourself to make your needs and wishes heard, this is known as self-advocacy.
+Visit our Advocacy page to find out more.

 Aids and adaptations